 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, WHICH MEANS WE MAY RECEIVE A COMMISSION IF YOU CLICK A LINK AND PURCHASE SOMETHING.
 PLEASE CHECK OUT OUR DISCLOSURE POLICY FOR MORE DETAILS.

-Welcome to my new series: How to Talk to Customers… FOR STRIPPERS (obvi).
+Welcome to How to Talk to Customers… FOR STRIPPERS (obvi).

-This will be a short series (aka multiple different posts) that’s gonna go over how to talk to strip club customers in a way that leads to more money in your pocket.
+This post is gonna go over how to talk to strip club customers in a way that leads to more money in your pocket.